 -

-Yes, if the fintech company intends to accept public deposits of fiat or cryptocurrencies of more than CHF 1 million the company needs a fintech license.
+If a fintech company intends to accept public deposits exceeding CHF 1 million, it must either obtain a fintech license (for deposits up to CHF 100 million in fiat currency, with certain conditions for cryptocurrencies) or a full banking license.
 Switzerland introduced the fintech license (or “banking license light”) to encourage innovation in the financial sector.
 The fintech license allows institutions to accept public deposits of up to CHF 100 million in fiat currency or cryptocurrencies theoretically in an unlimited amount but is subject to the discretion of FINMA, as long as they neither pay interest on nor do proprietary trading/investing with such client funds.
 Fintech licenses are useful for various business models such as crowdlending platforms, trading platforms, payment, account and card services and others.
 These business models commonly rely on service fees as their revenue source.

-Fintech companies that do not accept public deposits but that act as financial intermediaries, e.g. because they provide services related to payment transactions or carry out credit transactions, are still subject to the Anti-Money Laundering Act (AMLA) and need to affiliate with a self-regulatory organisation.
+Fintech companies that do not accept public deposits but that act as financial intermediaries, e.g. because they provide services related to payment transactions or carry out credit transactions, are still subject to AMLA and need to affiliate with an SRO.

 -